Arr0way/arr0way.github.io/_posts/2015-3-28-linux-local-enumeration-script.md

 categories: [Penetration Testing]
 ---

+* list element with functor item
+{:toc}

 I thought I'd make my **Linux Local Enumeration Script** available, it's far from perfect and I could spend forever improving it.

-But, it has saved me a bunch of time and it works great for a first pass, after the post shell excitment :)
+It has saved me a bunch of time and it works great for a first pass, after the post shell excitment :)

 You might also be interested in this list of [Linux commands](https://highon.coffee/docs/linux-commands) for post exploit / local privilege enumeration.